 One such study is reported in the Atlantic.
 To sum it up, people who spent money on experiences were shown to have greater satisfaction than those who bought things.
 Experiences have been proven to provide “more enduring happiness.”

 Many marketers today have been picking up on this and applying these principles to their own field.
-Experience or experiential marketing, has the goal to create larger, more significant points of contact between a brand and its customers.
+Experience marketing, or experiential marketing has the goal to create larger, more memorable experiences and points of contact between a brand and its customers.